CrakA2/A-Simple-SFTP-browser/readme.md

     git clone https://github.com/crakA2/a-very-simple-sftp-browser.git
     cd a-very-simple-sftp-browser
     ```
-    (Replace `yourusername` with your actual GitHub username if you fork it)

 2.  **Install Dependencies:**
     Open your terminal or command prompt and navigate to the directory where you saved the script.
 Install `paramiko` using pip: